Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

  391 8
  ```

- You may know that EIDs (Event IDs) are not unique and you may have completely different events but the same Event ID.
+ You may know that EIDs (Event IDs) are not unique, and you may have completely different events but the same Event ID.
  Therefore, it is important to also check the `Channel`.

  We can add this field information like this: